 The Plain Language version

-This Charter was developed by the Congress of Local and Regional Authorities of Europe, and developed with young people themselves.
-The Charter contains many important principles, ideas and actions in the area of youth participation.
-However, as an official document it was written in a form that is not always easy to read.
-As a result, the Congress decided to produce “Have Your Say!” in order to assist and support everybody to better understand the Charter.
-Enabling young people to participate in their community is also about supporting them to experience the opportunities and challenges of being involved in community life.
-If the participation is to be real for young people it also requires strong and lasting commitment by Local and Regional Authorities, as the authorities closest to young people.
+This Charter was developed by the Congress of Local and Regional Authorities of Europe, and with young people themselves; it contains principles, ideas and actions in the area of youth participation.
+The official document was written in a form that is not always easy to read, and the Congress produced “Have Your Say!” to provide better visibility to the Charter.

 Manual on combating antigypsyism through human rights education (2015)